-The "central problem" slide points out a critical way in which this analogy breaks down.
-Unlike functions, web scripts terminate as soon as they request inputs from users (as soon as they display the boxes for the web form and read the inputs).
+Where does this analogy break down?
+Unlike functions, web scripts terminate as soon as they have passed their form inputs to the next script.
 The user must press a (submit) button to continue the computation.
-This means that you have to change how you write programs when you implement web programs.
+Furthermore, one script never "returns" a computation to a previous script; in contrast, you rely on one function returning data to another all the time.
+The implication then is that you have to change how you write programs when you implement web programs.

 Let's illustrate this with a simple example.
 Suppose you wanted to write a program that asks a user to input their age, then displays some information about their ability to vote.
-Keeping with the idea that we need one page to request input, then another to display the output, we might write a Scheme version of this program as follows:1
+Keeping with the idea that we need one page to request input, then another to display the output, we might write a Scheme version of this program as follows: